Residential Treatment Centers (RTCs)

 The length of stay in an RTC varies greatly depending on the type of therapy being provided and each individual’s progress, but stays typically range from 28 days to six months or more.

-These clinically focused, intensive, live-in communities provide treatment for a wide range of issues including behavioral issues, mental disorders and substance abuse problems.
+These clinically focused, intensive, live-in communities provide treatment for a wide range of issues including behavioral issues and mental disorders.
 Patients in an RTC are continually monitored and supervised by trained staff.

 Most RTCs provide a wide range of outcomes-based modalities to provide comprehensive therapy and holistic wellness.
 Today’s RTCs offer experiential therapies including:

 - Wilderness therapy and more